Updated: 12/28/2022

 Strains On IT Staff

-They have a lot on their plate.
-Just some of the IT staff’s duties include revamping or updating the corporation’s webpage, ensuring the network is more robust with nearly 100% uptime, and of course security is essential.
-On top of that, they have been inundated with support calls from employees.
+They had a lot on their plate.
+Just some of the IT staff’s duties included revamping or updating the corporation’s webpage, ensuring the network was more robust with nearly 100% uptime, and of course, security is essential.

-I mentioned security.
 At the office, devices are protected behind a corporate firewall.
 At home, devices log into the corporate network but they are on a potentially unsecured home network.

 Data breaches and phishing scams are on the rise so employees need to be educated on the best security practices put in place by the corporation.